How Now Stakes

-The How Now Stakes, Melbourne Racing Club Group 3 Thoroughbred horse race held under set weights with penalties conditions, for mares aged four years old and upwards, over a distance of 1200 metres in late September.
+The How Now Stakes, Melbourne Racing Club Group 3 Thoroughbred horse race held under set weights with penalties conditions, for mares aged four years old and upwards, over a distance of 1200 metres in September.
 It is held at Caulfield Racecourse in Melbourne, Australia.

 History

 The registered race is named after the brilliant filly How Now, who won the 1976 Underwood Stakes.
 This race is held on the same card as the Underwood Stakes.